PotHix/pothix.github.com/themes/hello-friend-ng/content/book.md

 I was the main tech reviewer for the Rust book, written by [Marcelo Castellani](https://twitter.com/mfcastellani).
 I had the chance to co-write this book with him but I didn't have the time to dedicate to the project, so I just did the technical review.
-The is nice for those who want a simple and easy-to-read Rust book in pt-BR.
+The book is great for those who want a simple and easy-to-read Rust book in pt-BR.

 ### Rails book: One of the tech reviewers